-After quite a bit of deliberation, analysis, and valuable feedback from readers.
-I’ve decided to share my net worth numbers on this blog.
+It took quite a bit of deliberation, analysis, and valuable feedback from readers to finally share my household net worth numbers on this blog.

-You can read about my thought process behind this decision in more detail on my recent post: “Should I Share my Net Worth”
+You can read about my thought process behind this decision in more detail here: “Should I Share my Net Worth”

 In that post I took a poll about whether sharing my numbers would be generally useful or harmful.
 Although the sample size was relatively small, most voters indicated it was useful or they were indifferent to the idea.
 There were also some good comments which I encourage you to read before moving on.

 I’ll occasionally post updates to this financial metric (** Updated for 2019), which you can see at the end of this post.
 Make sure to subscribe to the Max Your Freedom blog feed if you want to make sure you don’t miss an update.